Undergraduate courses

 When do applications open?

 Applications are now open.
-Not all courses are open at each application intake, so please check the relevant course page for full details.
+Not all courses are open at each application intake so be sure to check the relevant course page for full details.
 Learn more about how to apply.

 For more information on future student services and courses: